Terreii/andromeda-viewer/docs/index.md

 ## Documentation

-You can view the documentation here.
-It exists correctly only to help development.
+You can view the development documentation here.

 - To get a general overview of the client, please read the [General documentation](./general.html)!

-- How the network operates is described in [Network documentation](./network.html)!
+- [Network documentation](./network.html) documents the protocol between client and server!

 - For the data layout in hoodie visit the [synchronizing documentation](./synchronizing.html)!